kedro-org/kedro/docs/source/tutorial/visualise_pipeline.md

     )
 ```

 You must also specify the output type in the `catalog.yml` file, like below.
+Remember to set the versioned flag to `true` if you want to add the plots to experiment tracking as well.

 ```yaml
 reporting.dummy_confusion_matrix: